the-lean-crate/criner/criner/README.md

 * only extracts strings and 'rerun-if' directives from build.rs files.
 * It does not know renamed `build.rs`, `lib.rs` or `main.rs` files.
   * It could learn about renamed files by changing it's algorithm when gathering crate information.
-* does not know about included blobs and strings using `include_str!` and `include_bytes!`
+* it does not handle negated include patterns, but it also is not disturbed by them

 ## Lessons learned